Elaphurus/ImageProcessing/README.md

 # ImageProcessing
-A image processing trial written in HTML and JavaScript, including some filter implement principles, like:
+A image processing trial written in HTML and JavaScript including some filter implement principles, like:
 * grayscale
 * sepia